QualyaIO/obtuse.DSP/vult_FM/README.md

 TODO:

 - take into account pitchwheel
-- random crash with FM and monophonic??
+- filters and reverb: method to ask for auto-resize of delay upon change in samplerate,,